What's happening now?

 Zoom In works with people from every level society to set up local councils, rebuild schools and provide children with an education and work to rebuild their local community in Syria.

-We campaign for more support to local organisations in Syria and globally, ensuring those building peace on the frontlines of war are visible, heard and given urgent support.
+There must be more support to local organisations in Syria and globally, ensuring those building peace on the frontlines of war are visible, heard and given urgent support.

 Vocational training and psychosocial support for young people with disabilities as a result of war